-I’m the curator of a microtonal compilation album coming out in January on MVD Entertainment.
+I’m the curator of a microtonal compilation album that dropped in February.
 It’s a benefit for Lyn Ulbricht.
-The working title is Microtonal Freedom (A Compilation Benefit Album for Lyn Ulbricht).
+The title is Microtonal Freedom (A Compilation Benefit Album for Lyn Ulbricht).

 The album lineup is pretty much set (including, but not limited to my faves, mentioned above).
 But I probably have room for one more song.
 So if you make something microtonal and accessible that you think will blow people away, my contact info is in that blog post.

 A lot of music on this planet is microtonal, you probably just don’t hear a lot of it if you mostly listen to Western music.